-For single-read runs, the UMGC guarantees ≥ 220 million reads in the forward direction.
-For paired end runs we guarantee ≥ 220 million reads in both forward and reverse directions (resulting in ≥ 440 million single reads in all).
-Output metrics are guaranteed for "standard" RNA or DNA libraries.
-Custom libraries, amplicon libraries or low diversity libraries are not subject to this read guarantee.
+The UMGC guarantees ≥ 220 million reads in the forward direction for single-read runs, and for paired end runs, we guarantee ≥ 220 million reads in both forward and reverse directions resulting in ≥ 440 million single reads total.
+These output metrics are guaranteed for standard RNA or DNA, but libraries that are custom, amplicon, or low diversity are not subject to this read guarantee.

 |HiSeq 2500 High Output Mode – Single-read|